 To determine the size, lay the foam core pieces on the fabric, leaving room for the spine.
 If you want to have many pages in your journal, make sure you leave enough room in the spine area

-Step Two — Glue The Journal Cover
+Step Two — Glue The Book Cover

 Now, it is time to glue your fabric to your foam core cover pieces.
 To do this, glue only the corners and a bit along the edges on the INSIDE of the cover to stabilize the fabric and journal cover.